 I am Jorge Fontan, an architect in New York and owner of Fontan Architecture.
 In this post I will show you some examples of exposed brick in our projects.
-I personally like exposed brick be we do not do it everywhere.
+I personally like exposed brick, but we do not do it everywhere.
 It has to suit the client and the space.
 Exposed brick is not for everyone and not for every home.

 You cannot discuss exposed brick without talking about New York City Loft apartments.
 Lofts are former industrial buildings converted to residential use.
 These buildings were typically built with brick exterior walls.
-It is quite popular for people to leave these walls exposed.
+It is quite popular for people to leave brick walls in these types of buildings exposed.
 This adds historic reference to the original construction of the building and to the original industrial use.

 Exposed Brick Bedroom